Design a Garden For Lavender

-With a raised bed and the right soil blend,
+With a raised bed and the right soil blend, this fragrant beauty will thrive

-GROWING lavender can be a challenge for gardeners who live in moist climates (especially those east of the Mississippi) because it requires well-drained soil.
+Growing lavender can be a challenge for gardeners who live in moist climates (especially those east of the Mississippi) because it requires well-drained soil.
 The perfect solution is to create a "dry garden" by building a raised bed.
 Raised beds have become deservedly popular for vegetable gardening, but their versatility makes them useful for a much wider range of gardening uses.
-The key lies in using a soil mixture that's blended for the plants you're growing — in this case, a freely draining mixture that's suitable for lavender, as well as thyme, oregano and other Mediterranean herbs.
+The key lies in using a soil mixture that's blended for the plants you're growing in this case, a freely draining mixture that's suitable for lavender, as well as thyme, oregano and other Mediterranean herbs.

 The Raised Bed Structure